The Miroir or Glasse of the Synneful Soul

 The edited photo shows what the embroidered front cover of The Miroir or Glasse of the Synneful Soul would have looked like in 1544; the original can be seen in the Bodleian Library.

-The Miroir or Glasse of the Synneful Soul is a manuscript book that was given to Katherine Parr by her stepdaughter, the future Elizabeth I of England in 1544, when Elizabeth was eleven years old.
+The Miroir or Glasse of the Synneful Soul is a manuscript book that was given to Catherine Parr by her stepdaughter, the future Queen Elizabeth I in 1544, when Elizabeth was eleven years old.
 Elizabeth translated the poem from the French work Miroir de l'âme pécheresse by Marguerite de Navarre, into English prose and wrote the manuscript with her own hand, dedicating it with the words, "From Assherige, the last daye of the yeare of our Lord God 1544 ...
 To our most noble and vertuous Quene Katherin, Elizabeth her humble daughter wisheth perpetuall felicitie and everlasting joye," Elizabeth probably also embroidered the bookbinding.
 This book is now owned by the Bodleian Library.